gn0sys11root/gn0sys11root/readme.md

 **Cybersecurity Enthusiast | Web Developer | Privacy Advocate**

-I'm a 20-year-old developer from Montevideo, Uruguay, passionate about cybersecurity, privacy, and building tools that give users control over their digital lives.
-I've been working with servers, APIs, and web technologies since 2023, focusing on security-first development.
+I'm a 20-year-old developer from Montevideo, Uruguay, passionate about cybersecurity, privacy, and creating tools that empower users to control their digital lives.
+In my free time, I've been working with servers, APIs, and web technologies since 2023.
+My philosophy centers on cybersecurity and web development.
+What I know for sure is that I can always learn something new and improve every hour.

 ## About Me